ikreymer/pywb-samples/README.md

 ### PyWb Samples

+**A live demo of this pywb sample project can be found at: http://pywb.herokuapp.com/**

 This repository contains a collection of sample archived content (WARC and CDX) files, for use with [pywb](https://github.com/ikreymer/pywb) wayback replay.

 The files are a bit larger (~30M) and are not included in the core pywb distribution.